suraj-navagire/techDoc/collectionFramework/readme.txt

         Methods in List :-
             1.add() 2.get() 3.remove() 4.contains() 5.indexOf() 6.lastIndexOf() 7.set()
         List implementations :-
             1. ArrayList :- It is based on array.
 Default capacity is 10.
 When capacity is full it increases capacity.
-New size becomes (oldSize * (3/2)).
+New size becomes 50% more. newSize = oldSize + (oldSize >> 1)
                 - Serializable
                 - Cloneable
                 - RandomAccess interface - This is marker interface which tells any random elements can be accessed with same speed time complexity.